BootstrapBilly/turborepo/README.md

 - `auth`: authentication service used to signup/login ect

+## Getting started

+First install all dependencies in the repo

+`yarn install`

+Next, run the packages and client applications

+`yarn dev`

+Lastly, run the services, via kubernetes (requires skaffold to be installed)

 ## Commands

 ### Root level commands

-` yarn install ` - run this at the root level to install all dependencies in all apps/packages/services
+`yarn install` - run this at the root level to install all dependencies in all apps/packages/services

-` yarn build ` - run this at the root level to build everything simultaneously
+`yarn build` - run this at the root level to build everything simultaneously

-` yarn dev` - run this at the root level to run everything simultaneously
+` yarn dev` - run this at the root level to run all packages and clients simultaneously

 ` yarn test` - run this at the root level to test everything everything simultaneously

 ` skaffold dev` - run this at the root level to spin up a kubernetes cluster with all the services inside of it